Sivaji: The Boss: Filming

 Principal photography commenced on 28 November 2005 with a puja at AVM Productions.
 The film's launch was a secret event, with only pivotal members of the cast and crew being called for the event's attendance.
 The first schedule of Sivaji began on 14 December 2005 with the song "Vaaji Vaaji" featuring Rajinikanth and Saran being shot at Ramoji Film City in Hyderabad.
 The idea of shooting at Ramoji Film City was suggested to Shankar by Tharani who felt that the place offered a lot of scope for him to use his skills and experience as an art director.
 "Vaaji Vaaji" was picturised with an intention to showcase a Babylonian palace setting when Shankar requested Tharani to show "a palace with lots of colour".
 Tharani created a four-storey Babylonian palace to accommodate 80 dancers and 100 junior artists for the number.
 The set was built within 30 days.
 Shooting of the number, which according to K. V. Anand was filmed in Super 35 motion picture film format, was completed in eight days.
 G. Dhananjayan mentions in his book The Best of Tamil Cinema that ₹35 million was spent on the song's making.

 I decided to have a glass dome depicting four seasons.
 But Shankar was specific, saying he wanted the desert and the flowers look.
 So, we decided to have desert on one side and rocks, waterfalls and flowers on the other.

 — — Thota Tharani, on his experience of designing the set for the "Sahana" number.

 Tharani described the set designing for the song "Sahana", which was also shot at Ramoji Film City, as "extremely challenging".
 After listening to the lyrics of the song which speaks of the four traditional calendar seasons, Tharani thought of using a concept titled Living in Seasons, which he used at a symposium held in Japan.
 (Note: The Hindu gives the year the symposium was held as 1991, while Rediff.com states the year to be 1992.)
 For the set's design which depicted the four seasons, Tharani proposed three concepts – a traditional Japanese house, a contemporary house and a futuristic house.
 Shankar chose the futuristic house concept, which consisted of three domes in the shapes of a square, a circle and a pyramid adjacent to one another.
 The circular dome had a pathway around it and water falling from a 50 feet high rock, which would seep under the set.
-Tharani made use of acrylic glass and normal glass with the former being implemented on the floor to make the dance movements more easier to perform.
+Tharani made use of acrylic glass and normal glass with the former being implemented on the floor to make the dance movements easier to perform.
 Construction of the set for the number was completed in 30 days.